alkacon/alkacon-oamp/com.alkacon.opencms.comments/readme.txt

 - General comment

 1.0.2 - November 19, 2009
-* Fixed issue with the not opening thickbox
+* Fixed issue with the not opening comments box

 1.0.1 - June 12, 2009
 * Fixed jquery compatibility issues with version 1.3.2